tweedegolf/rust-training/book/src/introduction.md

 ## Let us train you!

-Going through this material on your own is good, but what's even better: our experts guiding your through the material and associated exercise during an interactive, tailor-made multi-day program!
+Going through this material on your own is good, but what's even better: our experts guiding you through the material and associated exercises during an interactive, tailor-made multi-day program!

 To learn more, visit [our professional training page](https://tweedegolf.nl/en/expertise/rust/workshops).